Herding

 You should then go about training them to stop barking as quickly as possible, as it will be hard to stop once it has become a habit.

-Icelandic Sheepdogs are a medium-sized dog breed, so they generally measure between 40 and 45 cm tall.
+Icelandic Sheepdogs are a medium-sized dog breed, so they generally measure between 40 and 45cm tall.

-They usually weigh between 9 and 13 kg.
+They usually weigh between 9 and 13kgs.

 These purebred dogs are known for being extremely intelligent, which is why they often excel at dog sports.